miguelangelcampovelasco/teaching/big_data/Amazon_Redshift_Getting_Started_Guide.md

            WHERE Q.eventid = E.eventid
            AND percentile = 1
     ORDER BY total_price desc;
     ```

 2. (Optional) Open the Amazon Redshift console to review the queries that you ran.
 The **Queries** tab shows a list of queries that you ran over a time period you specify.
 By default, the console displays queries that have executed in the last 24 hours, including currently executing queries.

     1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console.aws.amazon.com/redshift/](https://console.aws.amazon.com/redshift/).

-    2. In the cluster list in the right pane, choose `examplecluster`.
+    2. In the cluster list in the right pane, choose `redshift-cluster-<NetID>`.

     3. Choose the **Queries** tab.